By: Terry Garrett

 The value of our shared brand is important, because it represents our marketing power in Sonoma County to create a shift in purchasing habits from non-local to local.
 As a member, you both contribute to that value and receive the benefits of the aggregated contribution of all members.

-Commercial Media Value: How We Created a Shared Brand Worth $10 Million
+How We Created a Shared Brand Worth $10 Million in Commercial Media Value

 The beauty of this shared brand experience is that as a group we didn't have to spend $10 million to generate 500 million impressions.
 We accomplished this by each member merely adding the brand to its current marketing as a conjunctive brand.
 Our GO LOCAL team has idenitifed a core number (14) of marketing tools that each member can use to increase gross impressions, usually at no added costs.
 When more of our members use the conjunctive brand to its fullest extent, we generate more brand value.
 Likewise, when we add new members the value grows.